-‘I should have gotten the damn vaccine,’ woman says fiance texted before he died of COVID-19
+‘I should have gotten the damn vaccine,’ woman says fiancé texted before he died of COVID-19

 For every nice note, she said, there are three or four nasty ones.

-“If your fiance was stupid enough not to get the vaccine whilst working in a casino, that’s his fault,” read one message she shared with The Post.
+“If your fiancé was stupid enough not to get the vaccine whilst working in a casino, that’s his fault,” read one message she shared with The Post.
 “You put yourself in this situation,” another read.

 Others accuse her of playing into “fear propaganda” around the coronavirus and abetting the “mainstream media,” she said.